isama92/Isabak/README.md

 Do a run and **check all the backups are working**.
 Also check the content of gzipped files.

+A folder `isabak` will be created at the `global.destination` and backups will be added inside, the folder will be deleted and recreated each usage.

 ## TODO
 - Change logs level using config.yaml `global.log_level`
 - move logger config to another file instead of main.py